johnwarden/deliberati/content/post/2021-09-08-distributed-bayesian-reasoning-math.md

 ## The Law of Total Probability

-The informed opinion on 𝐴 depends on 1) the probability that an informed user actually accepts 𝐵, and 2) the probability that a user who accepts 𝐵 also accepts 𝐴. In fact we can rewrite the equation for $$P_i(A)$$ in terms of these probabilities.
+The informed opinion on 𝐴 depends on 1) the probability that an informed user actually accepts 𝐵, and 2) the probability that a user who accepts 𝐵 also accepts 𝐴. In fact we can rewrite the equation for $P_i(A)$ in terms of these probabilities.
 Since the set of users who accept 𝐵 and the set that reject 𝐵 *partition* the set of users who voted on 𝐵, the [law of total probability](https://en.wikipedia.org/wiki/Law_of_total_probability) says that:

 $\label{1}$